ynishi/urbanparkjp/README.md

 ## LICENSE

-* Software license is MIT, See LICENSE.
+* Software license is MIT, see LICENSE.
-* data License is reserved by Japanese government.
+* All data license is reserved by Japanese government(http://nlftp.mlit.go.jp/ksj/index.html).
 About data, you need to take full responsibility for your action.